101shaan/101shaan/README.md

 ![QEMU](https://img.shields.io/badge/QEMU-FF6600?style=flat&logo=qemu&logoColor=white)
 ![Git](https://img.shields.io/badge/Git-F05032?style=flat&logo=git&logoColor=white)

-ShaanOS is a complete OS kernel crafted from zero—no frameworks, no hand-holding.
-It’s a playground for low-level systems engineering: hand-rolled memory allocators, real process scheduling, interrupt handling, and direct hardware I/O. All of it is debugged with GDB, assembled with NASM and GCC, and tested using QEMU virtualization.
-If you want proof of deep systems knowledge, look no further.
+ShaanOS is a 32-bit x86 kernel written in C and Assembly.
+It implements core OS building blocks — memory management, process scheduling, interrupt handling, and basic I/O — entirely from scratch.
+The project is still in development: it boots, sets up paging, handles interrupts, runs a basic shell, and can read from disk, but many components are incomplete or unoptimized.
+This is a hands-on exploration of low-level systems programming, not a production-ready OS.

 ---